oxid-academy/product-promotion-banner/README.md

 ## Description

 This extension is an **OXID eShop Module**.
 It displays a banner on the start page to promote a specific product.
 The product is selected in the module settings by entering its item number.
+You can add more item numbers on the configuration page *Promotion Banner > Product Selection*.
+A product gots deactivated as soon as the stock falls below ten.
+Then the next product from the queue is automatically set to the module setting.
+If no product is left, the setting is empty and the banner will not be display.

-As soon as the stock of the selected product drops under ten items, the setting is reset and an info is written to the `source/log/oxideshop.log`.
+EVerytime the product changes an info is written to the `source/log/oxideshop.log`.

 ## Compatibility